FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 ###### New features for the second assignment:

 - User needs to create an account to use the Todo-list
-- User can now reset the password for his/her account via mail
+- User can now reset the password for his/her account via gmail

 -----------------